Ryan Giggs agrees with Roy Keane, calls transfer market 'ridiculous'

 Keane felt his old United team-mates like the Welshman, Ruud van Nistelrooy and David Beckham would be worth 10-figure sums if they were available today and questioned the level of spending on players who are not in the top bracket of global stars, due to the effect the biggest deals have on the rest of the market.

-The most recent transfer window saw Jose Mourinho's side splash out an initial £75m for Romelu Lukaku in the biggest Premier League move, while Neymar's €222m switch to Paris Saint-Germain smashed the world record as Ousmane Dembele joined Barcelona in the second biggest move of all time, deals which impacted the tiers of players below.
+The most recent transfer window saw Jose Mourinho's side splash out an initial £75m for Romelu Lukaku in the biggest Premier League move, while Neymar's €222m switch to Paris Saint-Germain smashed the world record as Ousmane Dembele joined Barcelona in the second biggest move of all time (which was then surpassed by Kylian Mbappe's move to PSG), deals which impacted the tiers of players below.

 In response to Keane's £2bn valuation of him, Giggs told WalesOnline: "He's always spoken a lot of sense has Roy!